 Nobody's heroes.

-Um so there's that.
+So there's that.

 Anyway, she is so dumb.

-Uh well, according to Joe Wilkins, writing for futurism, open AI has said that it's gonna um loosen up and allow more smut, more porn uh on open AI.
+Well, according to Joe Wilkins writing for Futurism, Open AI has said that it's going to loosen up and allow more smut, more porn on OpenAI.

-So it's not there yet, but they're gonna do it.
+So it's not there yet.

-And I saw um I saw uh blanking out, uh the head of open AI, Sam Altman.
+And I saw, blanking out, the head of OpenAI, Sam Altman.

-He was talking about how if you know that AI is going to do a thing and there's no stopping it, um, and in this case, AI is definitely going to be doing porn, right?
+He was talking about how if you know that AI is going to do a thing and there's no stopping it, and in this case, AI is definitely going to be doing porn, right?

 Everybody knows that.

-And it's definitely going to be doing porn where it pretends that somebody you know is in the you know, in the porn scene, maybe even with you.
+And it's definitely going to be doing porn where it pretends that somebody you know is in the, you know, in the porn scene, maybe even with you.

-So you know that's gonna happen.
+So you know that's going to happen.

-And it doesn't mean you're gonna use open AI to do it, but there will be a bunch of, as Sam points out, there'll be a bunch of open source free models of AI, you know, that might not be just as good as the the ones you pay for, but um, it'll be good enough that it can create you know endless porn that you just want on demand.
+And it doesn't mean you're going to use OpenAI to do it, but there will be a bunch of, as Sam points out, there'll be a bunch of open source free models of AI, you know, that might not be just as good as the ones you pay for, but it'll be good enough that it can create endless porn that you just want on demand.

-People will do it anyway, and then you'll learn something, but you won't have gone too far because you're still restricting it.
+And then you'll learn something, but you won't have gone too far because you're still restricting it.

-But at some point you have to inoculate the public.
+But at some point, you have to inoculate the public.

 I think he used that word, inoculate.